Guignolet: Composition and etymology

 It obtains its name from guigne, one of a few species of cherry used in its production.
 (Black cherries and sour cherries are also used.)
 It has an alcohol content between 16 and 18° proof (ca. 12%), an aroma vaguely reminiscent of whiskey, and a very sweet taste.

 Uses

 It is drunk neat as an aperitif.

 The cocktail guignolo is composed of guignolet, champagne and cherry juice.

 Literature Mentions

-Jules Romains mentions the liqueur in his novel "Les Copains" (Éditions Gallimard,1922).
-The innkeeper responds to Broudier et Bénin: "Je n'ai justement plus de fine, mes bons messieurs; mais j'ai encore du guignolet.
+Jules Romains mentions the liqueur in his novel Les Copains (Éditions Gallimard,1922).
+The innkeeper responds to Broudier et Bénin: "Je n'ai justement plus de fine, mes bons messieurs; mais j'ai encore du guignolet."

-In Fred Varga's thriller An Uncertain Place, two of the characters share a guignolet every night, accompanied by winkles picked out by each with his personal pin, one with a blue head, one with an orange head.
+In Fred Vargas's thriller An Uncertain Place, two of the characters share a guignolet every night, accompanied by winkles picked out by each with his personal pin, one with a blue head, one with an orange head.

-Jean Giraud aka Moebius has "The Major" consume a "Kirch Guignolet" (sic) in his graphic novel "The Hunted Hunter", a tie-in to his acclaimed work "The Airtight Garage".
+Jean Giraud aka Moebius has "The Major" consume a "Kirch Guignolet" (sic) in his graphic novel The Hunted Hunter, a tie-in to his acclaimed work The Airtight Garage.

-Audric Baillard, a key recurring character in Kate Mosse' Languedoc trilogy of books (Labyrinth,Sepulchre and Citadel) is especially fond of Guignolet.
+Audric Baillard, a key recurring character in Kate Mosse's Languedoc trilogy of books (Labyrinth, Sepulchre and Citadel) is especially fond of Guignolet.